-Topchef are a well-known name in the culinary world – producing high quality but affordable products for amateurs and professionals alike.
-This ethos has clearly been channeled towards their versatile seven inch cleaver.
-Its ice-tempered, stainless steel blade is durable and rust resistant.
+Topchef is a well-known name in the culinary world – producing high quality but affordable products for amateurs and professionals alike.
+This ethos has clearly been channeled towards their versatile seven-inch cleaver.
+Its ice-tempered blade is durable and rust-resistant.
 It’s also designed to retain an edge extremely well, cutting back on the time you’ll need to spend on sharpening.

 Ice tempered blade retains its edge well